mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/03/autopilot.md

 ```

 We could see we got few `FailedScheduling` events to eventually get the `hello-app` Pod deployed until a new Node is provisioned. `kubectl get nodes` will show you this new 3rd nodes.
 Why's that?!
-Actually, in the way we deployed our `hello-app`, we didn't provide any `resources.request` nor `resources.limit`, so by default Autopilot assigns half-a-CPU, 2 GiB of RAM and 1 GiB of storage to a pod.
+Actually, in the way we deployed our `hello-app`, we didn't provide any `resources.requests`, so by default Autopilot assigns half-a-CPU, 2 GiB of RAM and 1 GiB of storage to a pod.

 What we could see also is that our Pod got this annotation [`seccomp.security.alpha.kubernetes.io/pod: runtime/default`](https://kubesec.io/basics/metadata-annotations-seccomp-security-alpha-kubernetes-io-pod/) injected, [which enforces a hardened configuration for your Pods with Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview#container_isolation). `securityContext.capabilities.drop: NET_RAW` is also applied on our Pod for us.